– More than 3,800 people employed – 4,000 to 5,000 hats made per day – 42 hat workshops – 12 miles walked per day per person to get to work

 In 1796, Pétronille created her first hat workshop, then founded a second and passed her know-how on to her family.
 Throughout the second half of the 19th century, Pétronille and her descendants made and marketed straw braids to Lyon, Nancy, Grenoble and Great Britain.
 At her death in 1846, the workshop was passed on to her grandson Fortuné Cantecor, who brought it to its peak (500 hats per day).
 Straw braid manufacturing employed at the time 3,000 to 4,000 people.

+With the invention of the first sewing machine, local braid production became insufficient and the straw was imported from Switzerland, China and Italy.
+The arrival of electricity and the railway at the end of the 19th century favored the development of this industry.
 In the past, most business at Quercy Caussadais was centered around the hat trade: dyers dyed the straw, hat block makers made hat shapes, workshops made ornaments, “peillarots” scraped rabbit skins to make felt, etc.

 The heyday: from the end of the 19th century to 1930

+An important period for the manufacture of straw boaters, so dear to Maurice Chevalier.
 At the beginning of the 20th century, more materials and models were used.
 The hat trade experienced an exceptional boom and employed more than 3,000 people working in about thirty workshops, including Rey, Mignot, Rousseau, Crambes and Cantecor.

 Thanks to this development, Caussade and Septfondsbecame the most important hat-making cities in France and resisted the crisis.
 Then came the arrival of automobiles (into which it is difficult to climb while wearing a hat) and new fashions, which accelerated the industry’s decline.